mugesi/75250089FY/README.md

 ### Answers

-I add the HTML files containing the exercise answers every Friday after 15:00.
-This allows you to attempt the exercises independently before referring to the provided solutions.
-You can find the updated files in the same directory as the exercises.
+The example solutions to the exercises are also available, but I advise you to first attempt the exercises independently before referring to them.

 Feel free to explore the repository and use the materials provided to enhance your learning experience in the Data and Measurement course.
 If you have any questions or encounter any issues, don't hesitate to reach out to me.